pharrisee/TheFrontLinuxServerInfo/README.md

 ### Shutting down the server

-To shutdown the server you will need to reattach to the terminal running ivia tmux by doing:
+To shutdown the server you will need to reattach to the terminal running via tmux by doing:

 ```bash
 tmux attach